jbittel/django-mama-cas/docs/getting-started.rst

 **CAS_TICKET_EXPIRE (default: 5)**
    This setting controls the length of time, in minutes, between when a service or proxy ticket is generated and when it expires.
-If the ticket is not validated before this time is up, it will be invalidated.
+If the ticket is not validated before this time is up, it will become invalid.
 This does NOT affect the duration of a user's single sign-on session.

 **CAS_TICKET_RAND_LEN (default: 32)**